 In this chapter we summarize background material on which the ideas in subsequent chapters are based.
 This chapter also serves to fix some common notation.
-Throughout the chapter, we avoid measure-theoretic definitions and instead assume that any density exists with respect either to Lebesgue measure or counting measure, depending on its context.
+Throughout the chapter, we mostly avoid measuretheoretic definitions and instead assume that any density exists with respect to either Lebesgue measure or counting measure, depending on its context.

 First, we cover some relevant aspects of exponential families.
 Second, we cover the foundations of Markov chain Monte Carlo (MCMC) algorithms, which are the workhorses of Bayesian statistics and are common in Bayesian machine learning.
-Indeed, the algorithms discussed in Chapters 3 and 4 are either MCMC algorithms or aim to approximate MCMC algorithms.
-Next, we describe the basics of mean field variational inference and stochastic gradient optimization, both of which are used extensively in Chapter 5.
-Finally, we close the chapter with notes on computational architectures and useful notions for measuring performance.
+Indeed, the algorithms discussed in Chapters 3 and 4 either are MCMC algorithms or aim to approximate MCMC algorithms.
+Next, we describe the basics of mean field variational inference, expectation propagation, and stochastic gradient optimization, which are used extensively in Chapter 5.